chadkeeven/flexbox/README.md

 	</html>
 </html>
 ```

-4. Let's also add some basic styles to reset our list and list items:
+4. You'll also see a `main.css` file, with some basic list resets:

 ```css
 ul {